 One thing set the Japanese manufacturers apart from KW and Drake in this period..the speed of development of new products...the shear pace of Yaesu R&D coupled with either the introduction of new models or revisions to existing models was dizzying.
-Yaesu quickly started targeting different aspects of the ham radio market - with innovative part transistor designs (valve / solid state 'hybrid'), heavyweight ' boat anchor' stations for use as fixed stations (like the FTdx400/500 series with their claimed 560W PEP input) and low power 'novice' equipment.
+Yaesu quickly started targeting different aspects of the ham radio market - with innovative part transistor designs (valve / solid state 'hybrid'), heavyweight ' boat anchor' stations for use as fixed stations (like the FTdx400/500 series with their claimed 560W PEP input) and low power 'novice' equipment for the home market.
 The first hybrid transceiver design was the FT100 and appeared in 1966...it was a quantum leap ; AC and DC supplies built in, 50 - 80W output, just plug in a Mic and go!!.
 The FT100 was a great little transceiver for base or mobile use and went through 3 updates over a 4 year period ending with the FTdx100.
 The next model let loose on the ham world in 1970 would become a legend.

 The next HF transceiver - THE FT101 - is arguably the single product that started the slow death of KW, Drake, Collins and other manufacturers of Ham radio equipment.
 Yaesu built on their experience with the FTdx100 and came up with a global winner.
 The FT-101 series of transceivers first appeared internationally in 1970 (in the US in January 1971).
 It gained overnight approval of amateur radio operators for its flexibility, workmanship and design.
 The modular design of solid state circuit boards on a common chassis with a rugged tube output stage was a revelation for the price.
 Everything was in one box, there were no extras to buy.
 It was stable at switch on, did not run hot (if you had the fan option) and was built to a very high standard on a large production line..other manufacturers were left in the dust !.
 Of course markets like the USA continued to buy homegrown products, but it was too late - the tide would become unstoppable.
-Production of the FT101 and its B and E versions probably ran to over 300,000
+Production of the FT101 and its B and E versions ran to well over 200,000.